remix-run/react-router/docs/guides/overview.md

 **Note**: the paths are not inherited from parent to child.
 This gives you the flexibility to have any url you need.
 Were the paths to be inherited, you'd be forced to couple your urls to your route hierarchy.
-For example, we may want `/inbox` and `/messages/123` instead of `inbox` and `/inbox/123`.
-We can just change the path on the `message` route and still get view nesting even though the urls are not.
+For example, we may want `/inbox` and `/messages/123` instead of `/inbox` and `/inbox/123`.
+We can just change the path on the `message` route and still get view nesting even though the urls are not nested.

 Dynamic Segments
 ----------------